-Tim is a Leeds based recording, mixing and mastering engineer.
+Tim is a recording, mixing and mastering engineer based in West Yorkshire.
 He has enjoyed working with a range of clients on a wide variety of musical projects over the last ten years of his freelance career.

 His interest in capturing sound started young, making his first multi-track recording aged 13 on a Fostex at home.
 From the age of 6 he learnt the fundamentals of music theory at the Royal Northern College of Music, and throughout his teens learning guitar, bass and piano, playing in bands and gaining an understanding of composition, arrangement and performance.
 From here his interest in recording grew and lead to studying a BA in music production at Leeds College of Music, learning precious skills from the wealth of experience his mentor Paul Baily imparted (ex Abbey Road engineer).